On generalizations of the sum formula for multiple zeta values: Introduction

-is the multiple Hurwitz zeta function. \end{theorem} Taking $\alpha=1$ in Proposition 3, we can get the sum formula for MZVs.
+the multiple Hurwitz zeta function. \end{prop} For Proposition 1, we will prove the following extension: \begin{prop} We have

-In order to prove Propositions 1 and 3, we use the method of proving the sum formula for MZVs of Hiroyuki Ochiai.
-Though Ochiai's proof of the sum formula for MZVs is unpublished, it can be found in \cite[pp.~17--20]{ak} and \cite[pp.~60--61]{kan}.
+for all $m, n\in\mathbb{N}$ and $\alpha,\beta\in\mathbb{C}$ with $\mathrm{Re}(\alpha),\mathrm{Re}(\beta)>0$. \end{prop} The case $\alpha=\beta$ is Proposition 1.
+All the above propositions are generalizations of the sum formula for MZVs: for $\alpha=\beta=1$, they each become it.
+To prove Propositions 2 and 3, we use Hiroyuki Ochiai's method of proving the sum formula.
+Though Ochiai's proof is unpublished, it can be found in \cite[pp.~17--20]{ak} and \cite[pp.~60--61]{kan}.

-\section{Proofs of Propositions 1 and 3}
+\section{Proofs of Propositions 2 and 3}

-In the present section, we prove Propositions 1 and 3 by using the method of proving the sum formula for MZVs of Hiroyuki Ochiai (see \cite[pp.~17--20]{ak} and \cite[pp.~60--61]{kan}).